sessions-marteau/sessions-marteau.github.io/README.md

 bundle exec jekyll serve
 ```

+# Instructions

+- If truncation of blog entries is needed, a `<!–-break-–>` can be added wherever you want the break to happen.

 # dactl
 dactl is a fast, modern and configurable [Jekyll](http://jekyllrb.com/) theme with some tricks up it's sleeve.
 It has a live theme switcher and it's main blog layout display prominent hero images for posts with colored overlays and nice animations.